Americal Division: Vietnam

-On 28 March 1971, Vietcong sappers attacked Firebase Mary Ann, which was being transferred by the 1st Battalion, 46th Infantry Regiment to the ARVN, resulting in 33 US/ARVN killed.
+On 28 March 1971, Vietcong sappers attacked Firebase Mary Ann in Quang Tin Province near the Demilitarized Zone, which was being transferred by the 1st Battalion, 46th Infantry Regiment to the ARVN, resulting in 33 US/ARVN killed.
 The 198th and 11th Brigades were withdrawn from Vietnam in November 1971, and the division was inactivated.
 The 196th Brigade was reconstituted as a separate brigade and remained in Vietnam until 29 June 1972, the last major combat unit to be withdrawn.
 Its 3rd Battalion, 21st infantry (Gimlets) was the last U.S. maneuver battalion to leave Vietnam, on 23 August 1972.

 Insignia

 The shoulder sleeve insignia was originally approved for the Americal Division on 20 December 1943.
 It was redesignated for the 23d Infantry Division on 4 November 1954.
 On 14 December 1967 the distinctive unit insignia was approved.
 The shoulder sleeve insignia's four white stars on a blue field are symbolic of the Southern Cross under which the organization has served.
-The blue color stands for infantry.
+The blue color stands for the infantry branch.

 On the distinctive unit insignia, the blue saltire (cross of St. Andrew) alludes to New Caledonia in the Southwest Pacific where the division was created and first activated on 27 May 1942.
 Each of the four white stars stands for the Southern Cross constellation on its division insignia, as well as the four World War II campaigns (Guadalcanal, Northern Solomons, Leyte and Southern Philippines) in which the division participated.
 The anchor refers to the Presidential Unit Citation (Navy) awarded the division for Guadalcanal.
 The red arrowhead and Philippine sun stand for the assault landing, Southern Philippines, and the award of the Philippine Presidential Unit Citation (7 October 1944 to 4 July 1945).
 The unsheathed sword with point to top refers to Vietnam where the division was active.
 In view of the division's origin and outstanding service in World War II and inasmuch as it was one of the few U.S. Army divisions to bear a name instead of a number, the division's former name "Americal" has been taken as a motto, the association with that name being both inspirational and of historical military significance.